 Management-chemical control: HOME and COMMERCIAL USE

-Continuous pruning and destroying of infested canes can help reduce field populations but should be supplemented with chemical controls if infestations are heavy.
-There are no insecticides labeled for control but applications of insecticides that are registered for use on caneberries that are relatively safe for pollinators, may provide some measure of control.
+Diligent, thorough pruning and destroying of RSG-killed canes can help reduce field populations considerably (up to 80%).
+If pruned canes are left in the field, they should be tilled in below 2 inches to prevent emergence since RSG larvae remain viable in dead canes after the 4th instar.
+Integrating effective insecticide controls with pruning practices may provide near-full control of in-field populations.
+There are no insecticides labeled specifically for RSG control but applications of insecticides that are registered for use on caneberries (that are relatively safe for pollinators) may provide some measure of control.
 Chemical management is targeted at the adult beetles to prevent egg-laying.
-Weekly applications should be applied as full cover sprays, including the basal area of the canes, beginning in mid- to late-April and continued while adults are present.
-Follow all pollinator guidelines that may appear on the pesticide labels.
+Weekly applications should be applied as full cover sprays, including the basal area of the canes, beginning immediately at adult emergence and continued while adults are present.
+Because adults can emerge around bloom, follow all pollinator guidelines that may appear on the pesticide labels.